ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

 instance (ToJSON x, FromJSON x) => ToFromJSON x
 ```

-While this trick works, Haskell begginers may be not aware of it.
+While this trick works, Haskell beginners may not be aware of it.
-Also it makes less clear API, because `ToFromJSON` is should be same as
+It also leads to a less clear API, because `ToFromJSON` should be same as a
-typeclass tuple only by syntaxic convention.
+typeclass tuple only by syntactic convention.

 ## Unresolved Questions

 The only question is, which implementation approach to use.

-I think this question is not blocking,
+The authors do not believe the question of implementation to be blocking,
-because all implementation paths lead to same semantics,
+because all implementation paths lead to same semantics.
-only potential difference may be slightly less-clear type errors.
+A potential difference in implementation paths could lead to slightly sub-optimal errors messages.
 Also implementation paths are similar any may be switched later.

 ## Implementation Plan